mahnoor-shahid/Implementing-Neural-Networks-Using-Python/README.md

  - Numpy Package Hands-On
  - Basic Coding Hands-On
  - Object Oriented Concepts
- - Deep Learning / Neural Networks Knowledge
+ - Basic Deep Learning / Neural Networks Knowledge

 # Tools
 Files can be opened using any tool that supports the .ipynb format.
 For example, Jupyter Notebook or PyCharm.

+# Versions
+Python 3.7
+Numpy

  # Files Included
  Following is the list of files included in this project: